PTCInc/vuforia-engine/.github/ISSUE_TEMPLATE/recommended-device-feedback.md

 ---
-name: Feature request
+name: Recommended Device Feedback
-about: Suggest an idea for this project
+about: Share feedback related to new devices or scanners.
 title: ''
-labels: ''
+labels: feedback-device
 assignees: ''

 ---